 These headphones do not have a wireless range since they're wired.
 If you want a good wireless gaming headset, check out the Astro A20.

 The USB wired connection of these headphones has negligible latency which is suitable for gaming and home theater.

 The HyperX Cloud II are very close in performance to the HyperX Cloud Alpha.
-The Cloud II and the cloud alpha have a very similar design, weight and build quality.
+The Cloud II and the Cloud Alpha have a very similar design, weight, and build quality.
 They also both have excellent boom mics that are removable so you can use them casually outdoors.
-The Cloud II come with a slightly more versatile USB Dac with additional microphone control but it doesn't add much since they do not come with a good support software.
-On the other hand, the Cloud Alpha are have a slightly better sound altough not by much.
-The yokes and earcups of the Alpha also look a little different which some may prefer.
+The Cloud II come with a slightly more versatile USB DAC with additional microphone control, but it doesn't add much since they do not come with a good support software.
+On the other hand, the Cloud Alpha have a slightly better sound, although not by much.
+The yokes and earcups of the Alpha also look a little different, which some may prefer.

 The HyperX Cloud II are a better gaming headset if you prefer a wired design that you can use with your console controllers however if you want a wireless option for gaming then the G930 are a better choice.
 The G930 have alot more range thanks to their wireless connection.
 They also have a lot more customization options thanks to their software support and programmable buttons.
 The HyperX Cloud II on the other hand have a much better build quality and comfort level.
 They're also wired with a detchable mic so they more easily pass for casual over-ears that you can use outdoors.